 The Bachelors in Elementary Education (B.Ed.)
-Degree provides theoretical and practical experiences for preservice and in-service elementary education majors.
+Degree provides theoretical and practical experiences for pre-service and inservice elementary education majors.
 The degree encompasses courses required for local and national certification.

 A minimum of one hundred twenty (120) credits is required for a Bachelor in Elementary Education Degree.